 How Do Radiant Barriers Work?

 Heat travels from one place to the next by a combination of conduction, convection, and radiation.

-Traditional insulation materials, such as fiberglass, helps slow conductive heat flow (and some convective heat flow), but is powerless against radiant heat gain (infra-red radiant energy).
+Traditional insulation materials, such as fiberglass, help slow conductive heat flow (and some convective heat flow) but are powerless against radiant heat gain (infrared radiant energy).

 That’s where radiant barriers and reflective insulation systems come in.
 When the sun’s radiant energy beats down on your home, the hot roof material begins to radiate heat energy into the attic.
 The radiant barrier helps reflect heat away from the attic and underside of the roof.

 While radiant barriers are most effective against solar heat gain and downward heat flow, they can also help reduce heat loss in the winter by blocking radiant heat from escaping.

 Radiant barriers use a highly reflective material, usually aluminum foil, on one or both sides of a variety of different backings, such as:

 - Polyethylene bubbles